ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 `getTimeout` | Return the timeout (in ms) for this request.
 `setQueryParameters(jsonObj)` | Return the queryParameters object for this request.
 `getQueryParameters` | Set the Query Parameters for the request object in JSON format.
-`send` | Send this resource request asynchronously.
-May have an optional body parameter as a String or Object
+`send(success, failure)` | Send this resource request asynchronously.
+You must supply success and failure callback functions, and optionally a body parameter.

 Request methods available: